tonisimakov99/BinPacking/README.md

+# 2D-BinPacking
-# 2D-BinPacking, now shelf packing and max rects only.
+Now shelf packing and max rects only.